jongwooo/likelionmju-serverless-bot/README.md

 10. **`index.test.js`**: This file is a Jest based code for testing a handler.

+11. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
+Jest is a JavaScript testing framework.

-11. **`package-lock.json`** (See `package.json` below, first).
+12. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 📝 License